marsh-sim/marsh-docs/docs/manager/README.md

 ## Installation

-If your operating system or processor architecture do not have a release provided, you can build the application from source code using the [instructions for contributors](./contributing.md)
+If your operating system or processor architecture do not have a release provided, you can build the application from source code using the [developer documentation](./development.md)

 ### Linux